niladridmgit/legatoApp/lcdService/README.md

 LCD_TYPE_20X4   0x03

-in the code I have already enable i2c lines in RPI header by sending below command to the i2c expander which address is 0x71
+in the code I have already enabled i2c lines in RPI header by sending below command to the i2c expander which address is 0x71
  >i2cset -y 0 0x71 0x08

 Use below apis to play with i2c LCD